-EMPOWER ASIA Myanmar has four girls' homes, two of which are located in Myanmar's Shan State.
+EMPOWER ASIA Myanmar has six girls' homes, three of which are located in Myanmar's Shan State.
 This region has a population of 5.5 million people of which 99.9% are Buddhist.
 Shan people are staunchly Buddhist and fiercely independent.

 “Jenny” grew up in a military army camp Myanmar.
 She has two brothers and one sister.
 Jenny is the oldest child.
 Her father is a soldier earning a monthly salary of NZ$40.
 Because of their financial difficulties her parents decided that they could no longer afford to send Jenny to school.
 Then her father heard about our home and decided to try to meet with the house parents in the hope that she may be able to continue with her study.
 So in 2008 she came to live at our Shan girls’ home.
 At that time she was entering 9th grade.